jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-3/chapter-5a.md

-+++
+---
+title: "The Authority of the General Moral Rules properly seen as the Laws of the Deity"
+heading: "Chapter 5a"
-title=  "The Authority of the General Moral Rules properly seen as the Laws of the Deity" heading=  "Chapter 5a" description=  "The foundation of our moral faculties were given to us to direct of our conduct in this life" date=  2015-09-23 image=  "/covers/tms.jpg" linkb=  "/research/smith/theory-moral-sentiments/part-3/chapter-4" linkbtext=  "Chapter 4" linkf=  "/research/smith/theory-moral-sentiments/part-3/chapter-5b" linkftext=  "Chapter 4b"
+description: "The foundation of our moral faculties were given to us to direct of our conduct in this life"
-+++
+date: 2015-09-06
+image: "/covers/tms.jpg"
+author: Adam Smith
+icons: /icons/smith.png
+---

 100 The sense of duty is the regard to the general rules of conduct.